CoolBitX-Technology/coolwallet-sdk/README.md

 ```

-- transport: The object use to communicate with CoolWallet
+- transport: The object used to communicate with CoolWallet
 - SEPublicKey: The key used to authenticate SE.